-Our first empirical findings from a study at a Malaysian hospital co-authored with Dr. Sharil Ariffin was recently accepted and published as a technical paper titled "The Communication Patterns in the Context of Error in an Intensive Care Unit in a Malaysian hospital' at the Context2015 conference.
-The published paper will be made available soon.
+Our first empirical findings on the patient safety project co-authored with Dr. Sharil Ariffin was recently published as a technical paper titled "The Communication Patterns in the Context of Error in an Intensive Care Unit in a Malaysian hospital' at the Context2015 conference.
+The published paper is available here.

 I recently organised the 1st International Frontiers in Intelligence Medicine Symposium (FIM'14) together with the Institut Jantung Negara (National Heart Institute of Malaysia) in September 2014.
 Listen to my interview on the Intelligence Medicine on the BFM radio podcast